ESE PhD Committee Meetings

 - The primary advisor must leave the room for part of the time at the end in order to allow for open discussion of interpersonal relationships, etc.

-You and your advisor are encouraged to form a post-qual research committee as always (using the "Research Committee" form).
-If no new committee has been formed, the default is your qualifying exam committee without the Dean's Nominee.
+The student and advisor are encouraged to form a post-qualifying exam research committee (using the "Research Committee" form).
+If no new committee has been formed, the default is the qualifying exam committee without the Dean's Nominee.